 5339 Ski Hill Rd

 Fernie, British Columbia

 Fernie Alpine Resort is regularly ranked one of the top ski resorts in North America.
-This season, Fernie takes Skiing to the Peak with the new Polar Peak Chairlift, adding more ski runs and more vertical!
-With up to 11.28 m (37 ft of snow), over 1,006 ha (2,504 ski-able ac), ski-in/ski-out accommodations & a legendary ski town atmosphere, we offer gentle terrain for families & beginners, a wide variety of intermediate runs, glades, steeps & chutes for advanced & expert skiers.
+This season, Fernie takes Skiing to the Peak with the new Polar Peak Chairlift, adding more ski runs & more vertical!
+With up to 11.28 m (37 ft) of snow, over 1,006 ski-able ha (2,504 ac), ski-in/ski-out accommodations & a legendary ski town atmosphere, we offer gentle terrain for families & beginners, a wide variety of intermediate runs, glades, steeps & chutes for advanced & expert skiers.
 With restaurants, the Legendary Griz Bar, daycare, rentals, retail, ski school, cafes & more on-site.
 Fernie is your next ultimate ski & snowboard destination.